CNN coverage of Democratic debate seen by 8.7 million

 Nielsen says 15.3 million people watched the first night on NBC News last month.
 It was considered likely that the numbers would go down for CNN, considering the NBC debate was shown on both broadcast and cable networks and took place at a time that fewer people were on vacation.

-The second night of the NBC debate was seen by 18.1 million people.
-CNN’s second night debate Wednesday from Detroit features former Vice President Joe Biden, who has been leading in most polls.

-CNN said an additional 516,000 people watched the debate via digital stream.
+CNN said an average of 516,000 people watched the debate via digital stream.

+CNN began the second night of the debate Wednesday by setting up combat between former Vice President Joe Biden and Sen. Kamala Harris, who had criticized him memorably a month ago.
+The candidates fought on the particulars of health care reform.

+Especially given the first night’s numbers, CNN faces a challenge in matching the 18.1 million people who watched the second night of the NBC debate.

 President Donald Trump was apparently one of the viewers Tuesday.
 He used Twitter to attack CNN’s Don Lemon, one of the moderators with Jake Tapper and Dana Bash.
 After insulting Lemon’s intelligence, the president said the CNN anchor insinuated that he was a racist, “when in fact I am ‘the least racist person in the world,’” Trump wrote, apparently quoting himself.